 If you choose an internal company succession arrangement, either a family member or a manager currently working for the company takes over.

-External succession can be solved by arranging a management buy-in or selling the company.
+External company succession can be solved by arranging a management buy-in or selling the company.

 It’s fairly common to find that there is no suitable candidate within the family of the shareholder(s) to become a successor.
 In such cases, one option is to bring in a manager from outside the company.
 This external manager acquires a majority of up to 100% shares and becomes a member of the management board.